renatofrota/rexply/README.md

 3. go to an editor, browser, or any other text area field
 4. press the binded key and be amazed!

-## More advanced operation
+## Make it dance in your rhythm

 The default replies/scripts repository is `$HOME/rexply/rexply-data/repository`.

-Just create more folders/files there.
+You can just create more folders/files there (or change default repository in rexply.cfg).

 The files can be: